anthonywebb/homebridge-cbus/README.md

 # C-Bus for Homebridge

-Make your home C-Bus accessories controllable using Apple's HomeKit with your [Homebridge](https://github.com/nfarina/homebridge) server.
+HomeKit-enable your C-Bus installation with the `homebridge-cbus` plugin for the [Homebridge](https://github.com/nfarina/homebridge) server.

 This project provides a bridge between [Clipsal's C-Bus](http://www2.clipsal.com/cis/technical/product_groups/cbus) server [C-Gate](http://www2.clipsal.com/cis/technical/downloads/c-gate) server and Apple's [HomeKit](http://www.apple.com/au/ios/home/).

-Once setup, a Homebridge server with the `homebridge-cbus` plugin will allow you to instantly monitor and control all of your supported accessories.
+Once setup, a Homebridge server with the `homebridge-cbus` plugin will allow you to instantly monitor and control all of your supported C-Bus accessories.

 What does that mean?
-You'll be able to:
+You'll be able to control your home with:
-* control your home using voice commands via Siri
+* Siri voice commands
-* use the built-in Home app (iOS 10+) to control your home
+* the built-in iOS 10+ Home app
-* control your home using any app in the App Store that supports the HomeKit protocol.
+* iOS apps that support HomeKit.

 ## In Action
 To see some action of HomeKit controlling a Clipsal C-Bus system, check out the following videos: